apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 **First Phase:** StreamPark provides support for native Apache Flink projects.
 We configured our existing tasks' Git addresses in StreamPark, used Maven to package them as Jar files, and created StreamPark Apache Flink tasks for seamless migration.
 In this process, StreamPark was merely used as a platform tool for task submission and state maintenance, without leveraging the other features mentioned above.

-**Second Phase:** After migrating tasks to StreamPark in the first phase and having them run on the platform, the tasks' configurations, such as checkpointing, fault tolerance, and adjustments to business parameters within Flink tasks, required source code modifications, pushes, and builds.
+**Second Phase:** After migrating tasks to StreamPark in the first phase and having them run on the platform, the tasks' configurations, such as checkpoint, fault tolerance, and adjustments to business parameters within Flink tasks, required source code modifications, pushes, and builds.
 This was very inefficient and opaque.

 Therefore, following StreamPark's QuickStart, we quickly integrated StreamPark's programming model, which is an encapsulation for StreamPark Flink tasks (for Apache Flink).